Ontotext-AD/ttyg-evaluation/README.md

 - `template_id` - the template id
 - `question_id` - the question id
 - `question_text` - the natural language query
-- `expected_steps` - the expected tools calls as in the gold standard
+- `reference_steps` - the expected tools calls as in the gold standard
 - `answer` - the LLM natural language answer
 - `actual_steps` - the actual tools calls by the LLM agent
 - `answer_score` - a real number between 0 and 1.
 It's calculated by comparing the results of the last tools calls, which are expected.